Anggytriputra/Anggy_Portofolio/project_2/README.md

 # Summary EDA
 1. We can see from the picture above that with each grade increase, the number of loan applications increases.
-2. we can see that the higher the grade level, the higher the risk of loan default
+2. The higher the risk of loan default

 # Modelling